Ukraine's currency plunges as ceasefire fears grow

 That would make it more difficult for Ukraine to achieve its goal of joining the EU and weigh on efforts to revive an economy shattered by a year of political turmoil and war.

-Kiev’s fear is that Russia will try to expand the territory controlled by the separatists with another military push like one that turned the war’s tide in the rebels’ favor in August.
+Kiev’s fear is that Russia will try to expand the territory controlled by the separatists with another military push like one that turned the war’s tide in the rebels’ favour in August.

 The immediate economic concern for Ukraine is the currency, as the sharp fall imperils its banks.
 The central bank abandoned its unofficial peg last week after spending $1.3 billion, around a tenth of its remaining reserves, to defend the hryvnia in the past month and a half.